TJVass/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/secure-analytical-workspaces.md

 For more information about how to create analytical reports, see [Getting started with Power BI Desktop](https://powerbi.microsoft.com/en-us/documentation/powerbi-desktop-getting-started/).
 This page is a great source for insights that can help you create compelling analytical reporting solutions.

-## Help secure analytical views that are provided through embedded Power BI reports
+## Secure analytical views that are provided through embedded Power BI reports
 Power BI report filters and the **Filter** pane serve as a mechanism for passing session context into the report that is embedded on the **Analytics** tab.
 The capability to turn the visibility of the **Filter** pane on and off isn't a security feature.
 Power BI report filters and the capability to hide and show the **Filter** pane are user experience (UX) decisions that the application designer makes.

 Row-level security that is defined in Finance and Operations isn't inherited by Power BI reports.
 Instead, application developers can help secure the workspace or the report.

-### Help secure analytical workspaces on the Analytics tab
+### Secure analytical workspaces on the Analytics tab
 Analytical workspaces are embedded Power BI reports that are shown in a form control.
 Unless you complete the following procedure, anyone who has access to the workspace can see the **Analytics** tab and access the Power BI reports.

 1. Add a menu item for the analytical workspace.